Previous Market Reports:

 It was recently announced that Robin Hood, an upstart brokerage firm that caters to hyperactive day-trading individuals, is opening a 24-hour market operation.
 It is unclear how this market will function.

 Hypothetical question: suppose that a 30 something in the middle of the night decides that Tesla is going to hell in a handbasket and offers to buy it at a 30 percent discount from its NYSE closing price.
 Who’s going to sell it to him and how will it be reconciled with the price recorded on the official exchanges?

 Moral of the story: the stock market is not static.
 It’s always changing.
 Some of the changes will satisfy the investing public while others – to paraphrase Buffett – will turn into boo-boo.

 We are entering the dog days of summer, and historically, the market becomes like watching paint dry.
 Many of the big guys on Wall Street head to the beach Thursday afternoon and don’t come back until the middle of the morning on Monday.
 As a result, trading slows down and market movement becomes lethargic.

 But, it’s critical to never forget that Mr. Market will do what he wants and he could give a rip about the calendar.
 Beware the sleeping bear.
 This is an observation, not a prediction.
 Look that up in your Funk and Wagnalls!!

 Quantum Fiber Expanding Fiber-Fast

-Speeds to Millions of U.S. Cities!
+Speeds to Millions of Homes in U.S. Cities!